Programs

 • Age 16+

-• Completion of Counselor Application
+• Completion of Counselor in Training application

-• Successful References and Interview
+• Successful references and interview

 To Apply:

-2. Complete the counselor application via the link in your confirmation email.
+• Complete the counselor application via the link in your confirmation email.

-3. Complete a phone interview with the Summer Camp Director (we’ll reach out to schedule after your application is complete).
+• Complete a phone interview with the Summer Camp Director (we’ll reach out to schedule after your application is complete).

-4. Ask three references to complete and submit the reference form.
+• Ask three references to complete and submit the reference form.

 Comments are closed.